art-of-robustness-iros2025/art-of-robustness-iros2025.github.io/_pages/posters.md

 <!-- Submission of video attachment and code is optional but highly encouraged.  -->

 All submissions will be reviewed based on quality, originality, and relevance.
-All accepted contributions will be presented as posters during the poster sessions.
+All accepted contributions will be presented as posters during the poster session.

 ## Important Dates